Its a secret

 FNMA Waivers

-Your developer may negotiated a waiver to allow 30% pre-sales instead of 50%
+Your developer and lender may negotiate a waiver to allow 30% pre-sales instead of 50%

-For project eligibility requirements eligible for a review waiver., see B4-2.1-02, Waiver of Project Review .
+For project requirements to be eligible for a review waiver, see B4-2.1-02, Waiver of Project Review .

 • Refer to the Eligibility Matrix for the maximum allowable CLTV and HCLTV ratios.
 (For example, a mortgage loan for a unit in a PERS-approved project can have a CLTV ratio up to 105% if it meets the Eligibility Matrix and Community Seconds requirements.)